Kyle Turner (footballer): Stranraer

 Turner began his career playing with St Mirren and Partick Thistle youth teams, before signing with Scottish League One side Stranraer in 2015.
 His first appearance for the Stair Park club came as a final-minute substitution against Stenhousemuir on 12 September 2015, with his first full start coming a week later against Albion Rovers.

 Dunfermline Athletic

 Turner spent four years with Stranraer, before signing a two-year contract with Scottish Championship side Dunfermline Athletic on 28 May 2019.
 In March 2021, Turner moved on loan to Scottish League One club Airdrieonians until the end of the season.
 Turner left Dunfermline following the end of his contract in May 2021.

-Partick Thistle
+Partick Thistle (1st spell)

-Turner signed for Partick Thistle, who he previously played with as a youth player.
+Turner signed a two-year deal with Scottish Championship club Partick Thistle, who he previously played with as a youth player.

 Turner scored his first goal for Thistle, scoring a 96th minute winner in a 1-0 home win against Raith Rovers.

+During his second season with Thistle, Turner was part of the squad that made it to the Scottish Premiership promotion play off final, which Thistle eventually lost on penalties to Ross County, meaning the club remained in the Scottish Championship.
+Following this Turner left the club.

+Ross County

+Turner signed a two-year contract with Scottish Premiership club Ross County in June 2023.

+Raith Rovers (loan)

+Turner joined Raith Rovers on loan until the end of the 23/24 season.

+Partick Thistle (2nd spell)

+In June 2024, Turner returned to Partick Thistle on a two-year deal.

+Turner scored on his second Thistle debut in a 3–2 Scottish League Cup group stage win over Montrose.

+Turner scored his first league goal in his second spell at Thistle, scoring the winner with a late penalty in a 1–0 home win over Ayr United.